Eczema treatment online by dermatologist

 Dr. Eric Howell

-Online Dermatologist
+Pediatric Dermatologist

-What medications are commonly prescribed for eczema?
+Medications commonly prescribed for eczema

 Dr. Amit Om, board-certified dermatologist, says the medication your dermatologist will prescribe depends on the type, severity, and location of your eczema, as well as your age and medical history.
 Eczema, or atopic dermatitis, is a chronic inflammatory skin condition—not an infection—so treatments are aimed at reducing inflammation, controlling itching, and repairing the skin barrier.